TheSHEEEP/godotdetour/README.md

 # godotdetour
  GDNative plugin for the [Godot Engine](https://godotengine.org/) (3.2) that implements [recastnavigation](https://github.com/recastnavigation/recastnavigation) - a fast and stable 3D navigation library using navigation meshes, agents, dynamic obstacles and crowds.

+**Status:** Maintenance Mode

+Since I needed to move on to other preparations for my project, I do not currently have the time to actively work on godotdetour a lot.
+At least until the time comes to integrate godotdetour into said project (most likely in 2021).
+That said, I will try to fix reported bugs and definitely take a look at pull requests (either for new features or fixes), just be aware it might take a while.

+Currently, not too much testing was done beyond the demo, so do expect a bug or two.

+### Notable features
+* Creation of navmeshes at runtime
+* Navigation agents with avoidance behavior
+* Multiple navmeshes at the same time for the same geometry (e.g. one for small, one for large agents)
+* Marking areas as grass, water, etc. and configurations for agents to treat those differently
+* Agent prediction
+* Off-mesh connections (aka portals).
+* Basic debug rendering
+* Temporary obstacles
+* Runs in its own thread
+* Highly configurable

+### Missing features/TODOs
+The following features are not (yet) part of godotdetour.
+They might be added by someone else down the line, or by myself once I need them for my own project:
+* More debug rendering
+* Better control over threading.
+For now, every new() instance of DetourNavigation will create its own thread
+* More control over which agent goes to which navigation mesh.
+Currently, only the agent radius & height is used automatically to determine this
+* Changing the navmesh after creation (by adding/removing level geometry that isn't just obstacles/marked areas) without requiring a full reload
+* Support dynamic area flags instead of hard coded grass, water, etc
+* Various other optimizations and ease-of-use functions

 ### No editor integration
 I wrote this plugin to be used in my own project, which has no use for an editor integration - it uses procedural generation of levels at runtime.
 That said, if anyone wants to add this, feel very free to make a pull request.